atrn/par/README.md

         )

-This code looks okay, if you accept the namespace pollution, but the unqualified names DO() and FOR() are a little too generic and the code itself, especially "DO(", a little hard to read.
+That looks okay, if you accept the namespace pollution, but DO() and FOR() are a little too generic and not that descriptive.

 ## Synonyms, PAR and PAR_FOR

 The package define synonyms for DO and FOR, PAR and PAR_FOR.
-When imported into `.` code looks like,
+Using these the code becomes,

 	PAR(
 		ControlFuelRods,